 1951: The Hollywood debut

 The T-shirt goes sexy when hunky Marlon Brando does it justice in "A Streetcar Named Desire."
-Teens go nuts for the look, and by year's end, T-shirt sales total $180 million.
+Teens go nuts for the look, and by year's end, T-shirt sales total $180 million, according to a 2003 Los Angeles Magazine article.

 1955: Rebel chic is born